Abhishek-Amogha/CRGlabCodeHub/README.md

 ## Important Note

 While this repository is hosted under my profile, it does not imply that the entire project is solely my work.
-This repository exists because it was my idea, and I took the initiative to create it.
+It is so because it was my idea, and I took the initiative to create it.
 I encourage everyone to contribute and feel free to submit pull requests to modify the README file or the Constitution as needed.

 Thank you for being a part of CRGlabCodeHub!
 Let's collaborate and innovate together!